circleci/circleci-docs/jekyll/_cci2/bundling-config.md

 ---
 layout: classic-docs
-title: "Bundling Config"
+title: "Reusing Config"
-short-title: "Bundling Config"
+short-title: "Reusing Config"
-description: "Bundling configuration with CircleCI 2.1"
+description: "Reusing configuration in CircleCI 2.1"
 categories: [configuration]
 order: 1
 ---

-This document describes how to version your [.circleci/config.yml]({{ site.baseurl }}/2.0/configuration-reference/) file and get started with bundling config.
+This document describes how to version your [.circleci/config.yml]({{ site.baseurl }}/2.0/configuration-reference/) file and get started with reusing config.

 * TOC
 {:toc}

-## Getting Started with Config Bundling
+## Getting Started with Config Reuse
 {:.no_toc}

 1. Add your project on the Add Projects page if it is a new project.
 For an existing Project, go to the Project Settings and enable [Build Processing]({{ site.baseurl }}/2.0/build-processing/) with the radio button.

-2. Install the CircleCI-Public CLI by following the [Using the CircleCI CLI]({{ site.baseurl }}/2.0/local-cli/) documentation.
+2. (Optional) Install the CircleCI-Public CLI by following the [Using the CircleCI CLI]({{ site.baseurl }}/2.0/local-cli/) documentation.
+The `circleci config process` command is helpful for checking reusable config.

 3. Change the `version` key to 2.1 in your `.circleci/config.yml` file and commit the changes to test your build.
 Ensure that your project build succeeds with the new processing before adding any new 2.1 keys to your config.

 4. Run builds with your new configuration by pushing to your GitHub or Bitbucket repo that has been added in a project in CircleCI.
 You will trigger builds as before, but if you look at the configuration on your Jobs page you will see that it has been run using the new processing service.

-After your build is running successfully with build processing enabled `.circleci/config.yml` file version 2.1, it is possible to add new keys to bundle config stanzas and run the same job more than once with different parameters (re-use jobs).
+After your build is running successfully with build processing enabled and version 2.1 in the `.circleci/config.yml` file, it is possible to add new keys to bundle config stanzas and run the same job more than once with different parameters (re-use jobs).

 ## Using the `commands` Key and Authoring commands